-(Scroll down if you are looking for Bob’s incline post.)
+(Scroll down if you just want Bruce’s incline post.)

-Starting with Bob today – he sent me this in but it fell through the cracks.
+But first we are going to start with Bob – he sent me this in but it fell through the cracks.

 Fortunatley he gave me a gentle prompt, and I’m glad he did too, I enjoyed his vid.

 Thanks for all your emails, I find them quite inspiring.
 This video explains all the features of my layout.